 In the world of iPhone gimbals, it's hard to top the DJI OM4.
-The OM 4 is a breeze to balance thanks to its magnetic phone clamp.
-This version has an abundance of features and capabilities ranging from motion time-lapses for panoramas to active tracking for action shots and easy-to-use controls on the gimbal itself as well as the touchscreen of your phone.
-During our stability testing trials, we found the video to turn out to be extra smooth with this model.
-Panning speed, zoom speed, camera options, and many other settings are highly customizable with the DJI OM 4, making it a solid choice for those looking to take their content creation to the next level.
+This model is a breeze to balance thanks to its magnetic phone clamp, and it has an abundance of features and capabilities ranging from motion time-lapses for panoramas to active tracking for action shots.
+There are easy-to-use controls on the gimbal itself as well as the touchscreen of your phone.
+During our stability testing trials, we found the video turned out extra smooth with this model.
+Panning speed, zoom speed, camera options, and many other settings are highly customizable, making the DJI OM 4 a solid choice for those looking to take their content creation to the next level.

 The fundamental flaw we found while testing the OM 4 is that the panning range is limited on all three axes.
-If you're searching for a gimbal that can shoot the super low follow-cam angle for an action sport or you want 360-degree panoramic capabilities out of your gimbal, this is not the model for you.
-Although it functions exceptionally well once you get the hang of it, we found with the abundance of settings and functions that it takes some time to learn the ins & outs of how to operate it.
-Despite these drawbacks, the OM 4 is still one of the best options for an iPhone gimbal with tons of functionality.
+If you want a gimbal that can shoot the super low follow-cam angle for an action sport or you want 360-degree panoramic capabilities out of your gimbal, this is not the model for you.
+Although it functions exceptionally well once you get the hang of it, we found that with the abundance of settings and functions, it takes some time to learn the ins and outs of how to operate it.
+Despite these drawbacks, the OM 4 is still one of the best iPhone gimbals out there, offering oodles of functionality.

-Another fantastic product, the Hohem iSteady Mobile Plus, has a ton to offer content creators.
+The Hohem iSteady Mobile Plus is another excellent product with has a ton to offer content creators.
 While still finite, the central panoramic axis can rotate 600 degrees while the secondary and tertiary pivots each rotate 320 degrees.
 Working in concert, the mechanical range of panning, tilting, and rolling offers a treasure trove of capabilities for photo nerds and video geeks alike.
 We love how customizable the settings are on the iSteady Mobile Plus.
 There are options for reversing the joystick controls, adjusting the speed of the pan, adjusting the speed of the zoom… The list goes on and on.
 Nearly every setting on the gimbal can be customized to your preferences.
 To top it off, Hohem packed the gimbal, the tripod, and the cord up into a nice low-profile case.

 Although we prize the iSteady Mobile Plus, we found a few small flaws.
 It's not ideal that balancing is required every time you attach your iPhone or that it must be rebalanced to switch between portrait and landscape mode.
 We've tested gimbals that require minimal balancing and switch between modes with the push of a button.
 We also found that the tripod's rubber feet and thin arms allow for a bit of swaying and wiggling while in use.
 This can be annoying while shooting a time-lapse or other shot that requires absolutely no camera movement — in fact, it might even ruin the images altogether.
 Still, we think the Hohem iSteady Mobile Plus is an excellent option for those looking for an iPhone gimbal with a substantial mechanical range that can be fine-tuned beyond settings that other manufacturers seem to have overlooked.

 Not everyone requires a professional-grade gimbal for their iPhone vlogging and social media posts.
-If you're looking for a simpler device, we recommend the FeiyuTech VLOG Pocket.
-This device collapses into a shape that will easily fit in a purse or a small day pack, and it's light.
-The FeiyuTech VLOG balances your phone automatically.
-This is a desirable feature for those who want to save time when it's time to get those spur-of-the-moment shots or those who don't want to deal with the often arduous task of balancing the gimbal for every single use.
+For a simple and affordable device, we recommend the FeiyuTech VLOG Pocket.
+This product collapses into a shape that will easily fit in a purse or a small day pack, and it's light.
+The FeiyuTech VLOG balances your phone automatically — a desirable feature for those who want to save time when grabbing those spur-of-the-moment shots or anyone who doesn't want to be bothered with the arduous task of balancing the gimbal for every single use.
 A particularly attractive trait of the VLOG is the price.
 If you want a motorized gimbal but don't want to dent your funds too much to get one, this model is a solid choice.

-With the condensed construction of the FeiyuTech VLOG Pocket brings a lack of some of our favorite features.
+The condensed construction of the FeiyuTech VLOG Pocket means it also lacks some of our favorite features.
 This device is missing a mechanical joystick.
 The designers have attempted to integrate the joystick into the touch controls on your iPhone, but when you go to adjust the gimbal angle, it closes the video preview, so your adjustments are a blind guess.
 We found that this gimbal's motion is a bit strange to get used to compared to our top-ranked models during our assessment.
 That said, once you get used to operating the VLOG, it's as smooth as butter.
 We also happened upon a few holes in the manufacturer's claims.
 The 360-degree panorama is listed as 330 degrees in the fine print, but we couldn't get it to shoot any wider than 240 degrees.
 Also, it might technically fit into certain clothing pockets, but it sure isn't comfortable.
 Still, we think the FeiyuTech VLOG is the way to go for a smaller profile iPhone gimbal for a reasonable price.